remoblaser/cs2-beta-enroll-status/README.md

 - Run `npm run login` in order to receive a refresh token from Steam.
 Follow the instructions by scanning the QR code with your steam mobile app and you're logged in.
 - Run `npm run main` - if you see `[message] {userName} RECEIVED BETA INVITE` you should be in!
 Happy Fragging!

+## !!!WARNING!!!

+The script saves a temp file inside `temp/token.json`.
+NEVER EVER give this to someone else as he'll be able to access your steam account!
+Keep it secret!

 ## Thanks

 Thanks to the wonderful folks for providing awesome packages: